Brian Crozier

-Brian Rossiter Crozier (4 August 1918, in Shire of Cloncurry, Queensland – 4 August 2012) was a historian, propagandist and journalist.
-He was also one of the central staff members of a secret propaganda department belonging to the UK Foreign Office, known as the Information Research Department (IRD) which republished and supported much of his work, and used his position to insert propaganda articles within British publications.
+Brian Rossiter Crozier (4 August 1918, in Shire of Cloncurry, Queensland – 4 August 2012) was a British historian, propagandist and journalist.
+He was also one of the central staff members of a secret propaganda department belonging to the UK Foreign Office, known as the Information Research Department (IRD) which republished and supported much of his work.

 Early life

 Crozier was born in a small village in Australia, where his father worked as mining engineer.
 In 1923 his family moved to France.
 In 1930, it moved to England, where he received a scholarship to study piano and composition at the Trinity College of Music in London.
 Early in life he believed in communism, as a reaction to the Great Depression and to Adolf Hitler, but he later changed his philosophy and worked to combat communism.

 Career

 Crozier eventually became interested in journalism and pursued a career that led him to become a foreign correspondent for Reuters, a columnist for The Economist, a reporter for the BBC and, during a brief return to Australia, a writer for Sydney Morning Herald.

 Crozier worked as the director of Forum World Features, set up in 1966 by the Congress for Cultural Freedom, which had ties to the American Central Intelligence Agency (CIA).
 While editing the Economists "insider" news sheet Foreign Report, Crozier, as he later recorded in his memoirs, kept some of the best stories that reached him for the CIA.
 He stated in 1975 that Forum World Features had broken all ties to the CIA when he became its director in the 1960s.

 In 1970, Crozier founded the Institute for the Study of Conflict, based in London, to study insurgencies and terrorism.
 He presided over it for most of the 1970s.
 According to a profile written by David Rees in 1985 for the American fortnightly National Review "the Institute... was the first private think-tank devoted to the study of terrorism and subversion".
 Under his direction (he left in 1979) the institute specialised in the study of the "peacetime" strategy of the Soviet Union.
 Its analyses, including the Annual of Power and Conflict, which it published for ten years, have been used in war colleges throughout the West.